-Smart screens have often found a home in the kitchen, where they can be used for recipe videos or fun videos to keep you entertained, and that's a great example of there the Echo Show 10 excels: if you need to move from position to position in the kitchen, then screen just turns to go where you go, and you don't need to touch it with your dirty hands to be able to see what's going on.
+The Amazon Echo Show 10 is the most comprehensive Alexa smart speaker to date, capable of doing the most, and with a unique trick: its large screen rotates to follow you around the room so that you can always see it clearly even if you need to move around.
+Smart screens have often found a home in the kitchen, where they can be used for recipe videos or fun videos to keep you entertained, and that's a great example of where the Echo Show 10 excels: if you need to move from position to position in the kitchen, then the screen just turns to go where you go, and you don't need to touch it with your dirty hands to be able to see what's going on.

 The big screen is also ideal for making the most of what a smart display can do, and videos look good on it – the only downside here is that Alexa isn't the strongest for video service support (with its half-hearted YouTube integration being the biggest sore point).
 It's also more expensive than simpler smart speakers, but we can't begrudge it than when it's so useful.
 You can read more about it in our full Amazon Echo Show 10 review.

 If you wanted something a little more modest, then check out the Amazon Echo Show 8 (2nd Gen, 2021) which is a little smaller and cheaper.
 And make sure you check our Amazon discount codes to get the best price.

 Designed to be the focal point of your smart home, the Amazon Echo Show 15 is the biggest smart display yet.
 It can be mounted on the wall to look like a photo frame or placed on a stand.
 The 15-inch Full HD screen looks fantastic, and there's plenty of space to display Alexa widgets, which makes this the most usable and useful smart display on the market.
 You can leave sticky notes to family members, create shared calendars, see recommended recipes or control your smart home all from the home screen.